Sommerregen/grav-plugin-textformatter/README.md

 `TextFormatter` is a high-quality plugin for [GetGrav.org](http://getgrav.org) extending it's page processing options by using the [TextFormatter](https://github.com/s9e/TextFormatter) library.
 It supports BBCode, Markdown, HTML and other markup via plugins.
 The library is in PHP, with a JavaScript port also available for client-side preview.
 It comes with a [thorough documentation](http://s9etextformatter.readthedocs.org/) and has a rich feature set already natively supported.
 This plugin exposes almost all options of them and gives you the full control over the configurations in the admin panel or in the page header.

-If you are interested in in seeing this plugin in action you can [tryout a demonstration](http://s9e.github.io/TextFormatter/demo.html).
+If you are interested in it seeing this plugin in action you can [tryout a demonstration](http://s9e.github.io/TextFormatter/demo.html).
 Here is a screenshot on a live system:

 ![Screenshot TextFormatter Plugin](assets/screenshot.png "TextFormatter Preview")